 Complete Class I Railroad Annual Reports (Form R-1) are available in Adobe Acrobat PDF format for each Class I U.S. railroad beginning with 2005.
 Annual Reports R-1 Selected Schedules are available for 2004 and prior years.

-Blank forms may be viewed or downloaded from our web site by clicking on the following links:
+Blank forms may be viewed or downloaded from below:

 For more information, please contact Paul Aguiar at (202) 245-0323 or at